cjappl/radsan/RUST_RFC.md

 Many software projects that utilize Rust are subject to real-time constraints.
 Software that is written for use in audio, embedded, robotics, and aerospace must adhere to strict deterministic-time execution or face consequences that may be catastrophic.
 LLVM 20 introduces RealtimeSanitizer a novel approach that detects and reports disallowed non-deterministic execution time calls in real-time contexts.

 This RFC proposes that RealtimeSanitizer be integrated into the Rust ecosystem.
-To serve that end, we propose 4 changes, outlined in this document:
+To serve that end, we propose a few changes, outlined in this document:

 1. RealtimeSanitizer can be enabled in unstable mode - like the other sanitizers
 2. The introduction of `nonblocking` (marking a function as real-time constrained) and `blocking` (marking a function as inappropriate for use in a `nonblocking` context)
 3. The addition of the `blocking` attribute to `std::sync::Mutex::lock` and `std::sync::RwLock::lock`
 4. The addition of the `rtsan_scoped_disabler!` macro
+5. Disabling rtsan for the `panic!` and `assert*!` macros

 # The problem space